JanssenProject/jans/README.md

 https://your-jans-server/jans-auth/restv1/token
 ```

 Grab the "access_token" from the response.
-Ideally this and the commands that followed should be issued from a machine other than your Jans server.
+Ideally this and the commands that follow should be issued from a machine other than your Jans server.

 ### Issue a request to the service